Florida man to keep some cash police took in drug raid

-(AP) – A Florida man who sells indoor-gardening equipment favored by clandestine marijuana growers will get to keep some of the $22 million in cash he stuffed in 5 gallon buckets.
+MIAMI (AP) — A Florida man who sells indoor-gardening equipment favored by clandestine marijuana growers will get to keep some of the $22 million in cash he stuffed in 5-gallon buckets.

 Forty-six-year-old Luis Hernandez-Gonzalez pleaded guilty Wednesday to money laundering and structuring bank deposits to avoid reporting the true amounts to the government.